mkadiya20/heroic-hydra/README.md

    `python -m uvicorn server:app --reload --timeout-keep-alive 9999999999999 --ws websockets --ws-max-size 1024 --loop asyncio`

-7. In another terminal, navigate to project root and start a client.
+7. In another terminal, navigate to src/client and execute the following command to start a client.

-   `python src/client/client.py`
+   `python client.py`

 ## Play the Game
 1. Login with username of your choosing.